pebakery/pebakery-docs/LangRef/Comments.md

 # Comments

 Comments can be used to provide an explanation or annotation in the script in order to make it easier for other developers to understand what your script is doing.
 They can also be used to "comment out" lines of code while debugging a script.
-PEBakery supports both single and multi-line comments.

 ## Single Line Comments